RED FLAG # 11

 Mitigation Examples

-- Primark seeks to mitigate the impact of fast fashion by “selling a lot of the same items” rather than responding to changing fashion demands, and this allows them to “plac[e] large orders with the factories and suppliers.”
-Primark focuses on uses “off-season factory time for production [which] lengthens the lead time and helps a factory to plan their production more effectively and provides stable employment in typical low seasons.”
+Primark uses “off-season production to lengthen lead times and allow factories to plan their production more effectively and provide stable employment in typical low seasons.”
 This model may assist suppliers to manage fluctuating demand, including demands for speed from other buyers.

 Speed in Meeting Deadlines for Construction